Serum Infusions vs. Peels in Fort Lauderdale, Florida

 Often, yes, with gentler peel choice and proper spacing.

-If you are stuck between serum infusions vs. peels, start with a simple skin check.
-Skin Ritualist will map your top concerns, like pigment, texture, breakouts, or dryness, then match a plan to your schedule.
+If you are deciding between a serum infusion and a peel, start with a simple skin consultation.
+Susie can look at your concerns, such as pigment, texture, breakouts, or dryness, and help you choose a plan that fits your schedule.

 Back to blog